yaobinwen/robin_on_rails/linux/packaging/README.md

 >
 > To create a new Debian package using debhelper, you can just copy one of the sample rules files and edit it by hand.
 Or you can try the dh-make package, which contains a dh_make command that partially automates the process.
 For a more gentle introduction, the maint-guide Debian package contains a tutorial about making your first package using debhelper.

+The section ["4.4.2.
+Default rules file"](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#defaultrules) in the "Debian New Maintainers' Guide" explains how these tools are called.

 ## The Other Tools

 This list will grow as I learn more about the Debian packaging tools.